p360-workshop/DevDays-2020/Elasticsearch/05-lab.md

 ```

-## Veriy the data by querying in Kibana
+## Verify the data by querying in Kibana

 1. Launch the Kibana Lab Environment